gadzbi123/russian-learner/README.md

 ## License

-MIT License - feel free to use this project for educational purposes!
+GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.